No One Teaches You How to Run a Business When …

 If you are going through a separation, a divorce, a relationship breakdown — and you are terrified of losing what you have built — I want you to know that support exists.
 Specific, practical, human support that understands both the business and the person running it.

 And if you are not going through that right now — if you are in a different kind of heavy season, navigating caregiving or grief or a health scare or an identity shift or perimenopause or any of the other things on the list above — I want you to know that those seasons are valid too.
-That your business deserves support that meets the full reality of your life.
-Not just the growth plan version of it.
+That you and your business deserves support that meets the full reality of your life.

 You don't have to keep figuring this out alone